doc4d/4d-web-studio/docs/web-form-editor/web-form-editor.md

 Once a local class is created, you can hover over it in the Styles Library and click the **Edit Class** button next to its name to edit the CSS directly.
 The changes apply to all the components using this class.

-## Components
+## Component List

-This area lets you search for a component or choose one from the list.
+The Component area lets you search for a component or choose one from the list.
 Once a component is on the canvas, you can [customize its look](#styling-a-component) and (for some components) assign a data source to it.

 ![alt-text](img/components.png)